 "Always use strong passwords." - You probably don't pay too much attention to this advice, do you?
 A lot of people don't either.
-That's why brute force is still one of the favorite techniques for breaking into any password-protected system, including FTP servers.
+That's why brute force is still one of the favorite techniques for breaking into any password-protected system, including FTP servers behind firewalls.
 It's really not very difficult to carry out.
-Let me show you.
+Let's discuss brute force attacks and how to protect your FTP passwords from them.

 The basic principle behind a brute force attack is very simple.
 Have you tried testing a kid who's just started learning math?
 If he thinks the answer is somewhere say between 2 and 7 but doesn't know exactly what it is, he may resort to guessing: "Is the answer 4?", "5?", "6?", "3?" ... until he gets the correct answer.
 It's not the right way to do math, but sometimes he'd be able to get the answer anyway.